Paul S. Veneklasen Research Foundation Board Of Directors

 David Lubman

 David Lubman is an acoustical consultant/scientist in Orange County, California specializing in architectural acoustics and noise.
 He is a founder of the new field of archaeoacoustics.
 His discoveries and insights about the engineering of sound by our ancient ancestors have appeared in Science, Scientific American, New Scientist, National Geographic, Science News, and in recent books.
-Lubman served as consultant for the Discovery Channel special “Joshua and the Walls of Jericho”.
-His interpretation of sound at the temple of Kukulkan is discussed in the History Channel’s “The Ancient Maya Power Centers” He’s been interviewed by National Public Radio, Science Friday, BBC London and Scotland, and German National Radio.
-Lubman has a deep interest in the acoustics of performing arts spaces, both secular and sacred.
-He served as national chair for architectural acoustics for the Acoustical Society of America (ASA) and Senior Editor of a book “The Acoustics of Worship Spaces”, published by the American Institute of Physics.
-Lubman was co-chair (with Louis C. Sutherland) of the ANSI Working Group that developed the highly influential classroom acoustic standard, ANSI S12.60.
-He is a strong advocate of that standard which, he believes, can greatly improve learning and scholastic achievement.
-He serves on ANSI and other standardization bodies.
-As a member of the Green Building Council, he and his colleagues have successfully introduced acoustical requirements into LEED architectural guidelines.His research advances have helped to standardize sound power measurements now widely used for rating noise of HVAC equipment.
-Lubman’s publications are cited in acoustical measurement standards stand as part of the scientific basis for acoustical measurements specified in national building codes.
-Lubman earned a BSEE (1960) from the Illinois Institute of Technology and an MSEE from the University of Southern California (1962).
-He worked in the aerospace industry and taught university mathematics in southern California.
-Lubman is a Fellow of the ASA and the Institute of Noise Control Engineering (INCE).
-He served as an elected Director of INCE and ASA Executive Councilman, and as Chair of ASA’s Technical Committee on Architectural Acoustics.
+David served as a consultant for shows for the Discovery Channel, the History Channel, and he has been interviewed by National Public Radio, Science Friday, BBC London and Scotland, and German National Radio.
+He has a deep interest in the acoustics of performing arts spaces, both secular and sacred.
+He served as national chair for architectural acoustics for the ASA and Senior Editor of a book “The Acoustics of Worship Spaces”, published by the American Institute of Physics.
+He is also an active part of ANSI and other standardization bodies, providing immense support to development of new standards, including the LEED architectural guidelines and sound power measurements for HVAC equipment.
+David earned a BSEE (1960) from the Illinois Institute of Technology and an MSEE from the University of Southern California (1962).
+He is a Fellow of the ASA and INCE, and served as a Chair of ASA’s Technical Committee on Architectural Acoustics.